Inflect logo

 Natural Disaster Risk

-Georgia has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 54.66 out of 100, as of September 2025.
-The primary threats are atmospheric and geological, with minimal risk from major coastal events.
+Georgia has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 54.66 as of September 2025.
+While the state is well-insulated from the most severe coastal threats, site selection and facility engineering must account for specific regional hazards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business